bootgly/bootgly/README.md

 #### Run CLI demo

-See the examples in `projects/@bootgly/cli/examples/`.
+See the examples in `projects/@bootgly/CLI/examples/`.

-1) Check the file `projects/cli.constructor.php`;
+1) Check the file `projects/CLI.constructor.php`;
 2) Instantiate your CLI components.
-3) Run the Bootgly CLI in terminal:
+3) Run the Bootgly CLI demo in terminal:

 `php bootgly`